 - 1. Open the controller case.
 Separate the case bottom and top by removing the two distributor connectors. - 2.
 Lift the desiccant box from the case. - 3.
-Remove the EMI shield and grounding straps by loosening the five $^{1}\!/4\text{-inch}$ stop nuts. - 4.
+Remove the EMI shield and grounding straps by loosening the five $^1/4$ -inch stop nuts. - 4.
 Disconnect the module, liquid detector, and pump count connectors from the main circuit board. - 5.
-Remove the three screws and the 1/4-inch stud attaching the main circuit board to the case. - 6.
+Remove the three screws and the /4-inch stud attaching the main circuit board to the case. - 6.
 Detach the main circuit board from the keypad connector by pulling gently upward on the edges of the board next to the connector.
 Pull the main board up until the keypad connector is almost even with the edge of the case.
 Next, detach the main circuit board from the connector board. - 7.
-De-solder the lithium battery, using care to prevent damage to the circuit board.
-Insert the replacement battery and solder it in place.
+De-solder the existing battery (cylindrical or coin style), using care to prevent damage to the circuit board. - a.
+Insert the new battery and solder it in place